msakuta/Factorio-LateUpgrade-Mod/README.md

 'extrapolate' existing ingredient requirements to make the new recipes somewhat continuous.

+Now this mod supports Bob's tech mod's science pack 4.
+All extended upgrades have science pack 4 as requirements, making going up the levels even more challenging.
+If you do not want this feature, you can turn it off by assigning `false` to `EnableBobsSciencePack4` in config.lua.
+Of course it does not take effect if Bob's mod is not introduced.

 As you can see in an example plot below (note the logarithmic scale), resources required by upgrades increase radically, so you (hopefully) won't need to worry about reaching max level.